The February Nintendo Direct included several announcements that has got fans of the iconic Zelda series very excited.

 Amazon was slow off the mark, and it wasn't until a few days after the Nintendo Direct that the mega-retailer started taking orders.
-When stock became available it sold out in minutes as expected, however, keep an eye on this one a restock may happen closer to release.View Deal
+When stock became available it sold out in minutes as expected.

 The Legend of Zelda: Skyward Sword Joy-Cons: $79.99 @ Gamestop (opens in new tab)

 Sure to delight any fan of The Legend of Zelda series, these limited edition Joy-Cons are inspired by Lin's iconic sword and shield.
-Gamestop sold out of first-wave pre-orders at rapid speed, but fresh stock may become available in the coming weeks.
-View Deal
+Gamestop sold out of first-wave pre-orders at rapid speed, but fresh stock may become available at launch.

 Where to buy The Legend of Zelda: Skyward Sword Joy-Cons in the UK